 Based on this, you should create a buyer persona.
 This is a fictitious customer with all the demographics and psychographics representing your average customer.

 Having a clear persona helps remind you to direct every aspect of your customer journey map toward them.

 2. Profile your personas and define their goals.

-You want the feedback of people who are actually interested in purchasing your products and services and who have interacted with your company before or plan to do so.
+You want feedback from people interested in purchasing your products and services and who have either interacted with your company or plan to do so.

 Some examples of good questions to ask are:

 - How did you hear about our company?

 - What first attracted you to our website?

 - What are the goals you want to achieve with our company?
 In other words, what problems are you trying to solve?

 - How long have you/do you typically spend on our website?